.

 That's where MyBodyTutor can really help!
 With our daily accountability and support, we help you each and every day get past this type of weight-loss challenge.

-And the best part of cutting back on sugar: you'll find that once you do that your tastes will change.
-What was once bitter and flavorless is now better, fresh, and delicious.
+And the best part of cutting back on sugar is that once you do, your tastes will change.
+What was once bitter and flavorless is now better, fresher, and more delicious.

 2.)
 Don't Let The Plate Dictate How Much You Eat